CreoAtive/promises/README.md

 promise = Promise(executor)

-# will execute the executor and resolve to either "This was awesome" or "This does not work"
+# will execute the executor method and resolve to either "This was awesome" or "This does not work"
 ```

 ## Chaining